Samuel Bass1

 7. [S283] Walter Goodwin Davis, Massachusetts and Maine Families: In the Ancestry of Walter Goodwin Davis (1885-1966): a reprinting, in alphabetical order by surname, of the sixteen multi-ancestor compendia: (plus Thomas Haley of Winter Harbor and his descendants), Volumes 1-3 (Baltimore, Maryland: Genealogical Publishing Company, 1996) Volume I. Allanson-French; Volume II.
 Gardner-Moses; Volume III.
 Neal-Wright.
 Digitized pages of the books are also available online at www.ancestry.com, Volume I, Deering, pages 418-419.
 Hereinafter cited as Massachusetts and Maine Families.

 8. [S1260] Wm.
-B. Trask, "Gregory Baxter of Braintree: Abstracts from the Earliest Wills on Record in the County of Suffolk, Mass.", New England Historical & Genealogical Register, Volume 9, page 136 (April 1885).
+B. Trask, "Gregory Baxter of Braintree: Abstracts from the Earliest Wills on Record in the County of Suffolk, Mass.", New England Historical and Genealogical Register, Volume 9, page 136, (April 1885).
 Hereinafter cited as "Will Abstract of Gregory Baxter of Braintree."